CodeThreadest/PredictingTrafficInjuryAccidents/README.md

-This code predicts if a injury accident contains 2 accidents or less than 2 accidents.
-It uses https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/about_data.
-To download data for this program export a csv file by using the button in the top right corner of that website.
+This code predicts whether an injury accident contains more than two injuries using data from Chicago Traffic Crashes Data.
+To download data for this program, export a CSV file by using the button in the top right corner of that website.

+The script allows us to see how important certain features are in predicting injury accidents from the Chicago Traffic Crashes Data set.
+It also shows us what conditions can cause an accident to result in injuries to participants.

-To run this script ensure that you have these libaries downloaded:
+To run this script, ensure that you have the following libaries downloaded:
 ####
 #pandas
 #numpy